Deregulation and the Relationship Between Bank CEO Compensation and Risk-Taking

 Using the Riegle-Neal Act of 1994 as a focal point, we investigate how banks changed

-the equity-based component of bank CEO compensation contracts.
+the equity-based component of bank chief executive officer (CEO) compensation contracts.
 We also examine the

 investment opportunity set.
 Consistent with theoretical predictions, we find that after